-A company called Drink2Shrink (sometimes referred to as “Drink to Shrink”) has become surprisingly popular recently, so we wanted to publish a review of its ingredients to explain why we believe there is no evidence these products will cause weight loss based on a review of medical research.
+A company called Drink2Shrink (sometimes referred to as “Drink to Shrink” or "Drink 2 Shrink") has become popular recently, so we wanted to publish a review the brand and give our take on whether the product is actually likely to cause weight loss based on a review of medical research.

 Drink2Shrink is an herbal tea product with a blend of botanical ingredients.

 The first listed ingredient is persimmon leaf.
-There is some research suggesting that persimmon extract (which is much more potent than the raw botanical material) may be effective for weight loss, but we haven’t seen any medical studies at all proving that persimmon tea aids with weight loss.
+There is some research suggesting that persimmon extract (which is much more potent than the raw herb included in this formulation) may be effective for weight loss, but we haven’t seen any medical studies at all proving that persimmon leaf alone aids with weight loss.
 We'll consider this ingredient ineffective.

-Holy thistle is the second ingredient and it’s a strange way to label what’s much more commonly referred to as milk thistle.
-We haven’t seen any research even testing this botanical in any form for weight management.
-It's typically used to improve liver function.
+Holy thistle is the second ingredient and it’s a strange way to label what’s much more commonly referred to as "milk thistle."
+We haven’t come across any research suggesting this ingredient is effective for weight loss.
+It's typically used for liver health.

-We haven’t seen any medical research at all suggesting any of the other ingredients (malva leaf, marshmallow leaf, blessed thistle, papaya, chamomile, myrrh) are effective in supporting weight loss.
+We haven’t come across any medical research suggesting any of the other ingredients (malva leaf, marshmallow leaf, blessed thistle, papaya, chamomile, myrrh) are effective in supporting weight loss.

 No Published Dosage

-There is no published dosage of any of the listed ingredients on Drink2Shrink’s site.
-Since this is a product making specific health claims, this is unacceptable.
-Consumers can’t determine whether a product is safe and effective without dosage information.
+There is no published dosage of any of the listed ingredients on Drink2Shrink’s website.
+Since this is a product making specific health claims about weight loss, we find this to be unacceptable.

 Consumers need to be able to access dosage information to determine whether or not an ingredient is likely to be effective.